Dash cams aren’t legal in every state. Despite the benefits of dash cam footage, there are also some competing privacy considerations.

 It is a felony in Texas to alter or destroy a dash cam recording with the intent to prevent it from being used as evidence.
 If you have concerns about the contents of a dash cam recording, it is best to leave it alone and consult a lawyer.

 A tractor-trailer truck hit and killed a pedestrian.
 An eyewitness reported that a man had run his car off a straight road.
 The vehicle was severely damaged, and the man, appearing confused, left his car and began walking along the roadway facing traffic.
-After several minutes of walking, the pedestrian was hit by the truck.
+After several minutes of walking, the pedestrian was hit by a truck.

 Investigators initially assumed the death to be accidental.
 Other evidence indicated the truck’s driver had been speeding, and there was no other indication of anything unusual about the pedestrian.
 Given the evidence, it seemed very likely the truck driver would have been found liable for the accident.
 However, the truck was equipped with a dash cam.

+An analysis of the dash cam footage clearly showed that the pedestrian suddenly rushed out into the roadway right in front of the truck and made no attempt to avoid the collision.
 Further analysis showed there was no way the truck’s driver could have stopped in time to avoid the pedestrian, even if he had been going the posted speed limit.

 Thus, because of the dash cam recording, the report concluded that the driver could not have avoided the accident.